Friday, 30 April 2010

 So, how badly do I want to do something about it?

-I think I should?
+I think I should, of course I do?
+Spend less time glued to my screen.
 I think it would probably be good for me if I did?
+Again, of course.
 But?
+Isn’t that what all addicts say, certainly initially?
+When questioned, or when self checking… denying.

 What is it they say about addiction?
 That all addictions are really just unchecked bad behaviour.
-Because a true addiction we couldn’t give up.
-And we give up, what we call, addictions ever day.
+Because if we had a true addiction, we could never give it up.
+And we give up, what we call, addictions, every day.

 I don’t know if that is, actually, true?
 But it is interesting to think about.